pinterest/querybook/docs/admin_guide/plugins.md

 ### Result Store Plugin

-By default, datahub supports storing query results/logs to and from s3 and sqlalchemy database.
+By default, querybook supports storing query results/logs to and from s3 and sqlalchemy database.
 If other store is needed (such as local file system or google cloud), you can add a custom result store exporter.
 Please check [Add Result Store guide](../developer_guide/add_result_store.md) for more details.

 ### Task Plugin

-Task plugin lets you implement custom async tasks on datahub.
+Task plugin lets you implement custom async tasks on querybook.
 For example, you can add a task which refreshes user's profile pic from an external source or add a task that checks if a user still has their access to an environment.

 ### Web Page Plugin

-Web page plugin allows you to inject custom js, css to DataHub.
-Place your custom logic under webpage_plugin/custom_script.ts to inject it into the Datahub webapp.
+Web page plugin allows you to inject custom js, css to Querybook.
+Place your custom logic under webpage_plugin/custom_script.ts to inject it into the Querybook webapp.

 ## Installing Plugins

-0. Ensure you can run the vanilla DataHub
+0. Ensure you can run the vanilla Querybook

-Please ensure you can spin up DataHub's docker images (webserver, scheduler, workers) and able to set environment variables.
-Check "Setup DataHub" for more details.
+Please ensure you can spin up Querybook's docker images (webserver, scheduler, workers) and able to set environment variables.
+Check "Setup Querybook" for more details.

-1. Setup a new project folder for DataHub plugins
+1. Setup a new project folder for Querybook plugins

-DataHub can be pulled from dockerhub directly, so this is mainly used for plugins and custom environment settings.
+Querybook can be pulled from dockerhub directly, so this is mainly used for plugins and custom environment settings.

-2. Copy plugins folder from the DataHub repo
+2. Copy plugins folder from the Querybook repo

 Copy the `plugins` folder from the root directory of this project to the custom project folder.